mccutcheonlab/FED_RT/README.md

 **Click on Advanced, then click on Go to your project then click on Allow**

+## If you are using the GUI (UPGRADE V3) you are all set and you do not need to follow the next steps, just plug your FED3s and run the GUI.

-# Step 6: **THIS STEP IS NO LONGER NEEDED SINCE YOU ARE USING THE GUI and GUI detects your ports automatically and asks for JSON file and spreadsheet ID** Open your python IDE(e.g. Jupyter lab) and copy the code from this repository
+# Step 6: **THIS STEP WORKED IN V1 OF RTFED BUT IT IS NO LONGER NEEDED SINCE YOU ARE USING THE GUI and GUI detects your ports automatically and asks for JSON file and spreadsheet ID**
  With everything setup to this stage, make a new notebook in your jupyter lab and get the code from the python script provided here [RTFED](https://github.com/Htbibalan/FED_RT/blob/main/scripts/RTFED.ipynb) and copy the script and paste it in your notebook.
  Install the necessary packages and libraries- section 1 of the script and then **before running the code**, replace the variables according to your own spreadsheet and file path.